Startresse/proba_test/Readme.md

-# Probalistic test on how likely two tunes are to come in thw right order on a shuffle playlist
+# Probalistic test on how likely two tunes are to come in the right order on a shuffle playlist

 Credits to Romain Chaix for the problem